golery/golery/README.md

 # GOLERY
-A free hierarchy note online
+A free hierarchy note online.

+The service is available online at [https://www.golery.com/pencil].

 ## Technology stack
 1. Front: